-Swiftwater Rescue Instructors provide Swiftwater and flood rescue training to public safety (Fire, EMA, Police) and military teams.
+Swiftwater Rescue Instructors at the Whitewater Center (Whitewater) provide Swiftwater and flood rescue training to public safety (Fire, EMA, Police) and military teams.
 This position is responsible for teaching a variety of classes including in-water, nighttime, and raft-based courses.
 Instructors must convey progressive and best-in-class techniques that enable program participants to save lives in emergency settings.
-Swiftwater Rescue Instructors are part-time employees that report to the Outdoor School Director.
+Swiftwater Rescue Instructors are on-site, part-time employees that report to the Instruction team.

 • Instructor Course Requirements